-Doxil is a type of cancer chemotherapy drug known as an anthracycline.
+Doxil is a type of cancer drug known as an anthracycline.
 Anthracyclines kill tumor cells by damaging their DNA and preventing its repair.
-Doxil is a more recent formulation of an older chemotherapy agent called doxorubicin (Adriamycin), which was first approved by the U.S. Food and Drug Administration (FDA) in 1974.
+Doxil is a more recent formulation of an older agent called doxorubicin (Adriamycin), which was first approved by the U.S. Food and Drug Administration (FDA) in 1974.

 How Is Doxil Used?

 DOXIL® was approved in combination with Velcade® (bortezomib) for the treatment of patients with who have not previously received bortezomib and have received at least one prior therapy.
 It is an intravenous (IV, into the vein) medication prescribed by your doctor.

 Doxil is also known as doxorubicin HCl liposome injection, or pegylated liposomal doxorubicin (PLD).
 It is distributed by Janssen Products, LP in the United States.
 Doxil is also approved for the treatment of patients with ovarian cancer and for patients with AIDS-related Kaposi’s sarcoma.

 Warnings and Precautions

 Doxil can cause serious and possibly permanent heart-related side effects that may lead to congestive heart failure.
 Inform your doctor of any history of heart disease, radiation to your chest, or prior anticancer therapy.
 Your doctor will monitor your heart function.